Semicap | Process Control | Wafer Inspection~58% Process Control Share

 0/100

-Near-monopoly (~50% share) in semiconductor process control and wafer inspection — every advanced node ramp at TSMC, Samsung, and Intel runs through KLA tools.
+Near-monopoly (~58% process-control share in 2025, up 360bps since 2021) in semiconductor process control and wafer inspection — every advanced node ramp at TSMC, Samsung, and Intel runs through KLA tools.
+KLA also took the #1 position in process control for advanced wafer-level packaging in 2025.

 KLA's moat is the accumulated yield-learning data from decades of inline wafer inspection — a proprietary defect-signature library that only deepens at each new process node: